RESEARCH STARTER

 Overview

 Helium 4 was first liquefied by the Dutch physicist Heike Kamerlingh Onnes in 1908.
 In 1924, Kamerlingh Onnes and Josef Dana continued the cryogenic studies of helium that first revealed behaviors not consistent with then-current theories of solid and liquid matter.
 Just below 2.2 kelvins, they found values of specific heat so abnormally high that they suspected major experimental error.
-However, in 1930, Willem Keesom and Klaus Clusius of the Leiden Low Temperature Laboratories confirmed Kamerlingh Onnes and Dana's results.
+However, in 1930, Willem Keesom and Klaus Clusius of the Leiden Low Temperature Laboratories confirmed Kamerlingh Onnes and Dana’s results.
 In addition, when they plotted their measurements of density and specific heat versus temperature for helium 4, they discovered a tripartite transition whose specific heat peak occurs exactly at the same temperature as the density maximum.
 Because of its visual similarity to the Greek letter λ (lambda), this transition is known as the lambda point.
-Above the lambda point, helium 4 behaves as a dense classical gas; below it, its behavior is radically different and unexpected.
+Above the lambda point, helium 4 behaves as an ordinary liquid; below it, its behavior is radically different and unexpected as it enters the superfluid phase known as helium II.
 Keesom distinguished two forms of helium 4: helium I, which is helium 4 above the lambda point, and helium II, below it.

 The theoretical physicist Fritz London proposed the first theory of superfluidity.
 In the 1920s, Albert Einstein had shown that an ideal gas, obeying the alternative quantum-mechanical statistics of the Indian physicist Satyendra Nath Bose, undergoes unusual change when cooled to sufficiently low temperatures.
-Because fluid particles are subject to quantum as well as classical mechanical forces, kinetic energy does not vanish at absolute zero even in theory.
-This residual zero-point energy is a result of the fact that both positions and momenta of fluid particles are subject to Werner Heisenberg's uncertainty relation: Δx Δp = h/2π.
+Because fluid particles are subject to quantum as well as classical mechanical forces, kinetic energy does not vanish at absolute zero (−273 Celsius, −460 Fahrenheit) even in theory.
+This residual zero-point motion is related to Werner Heisenberg’s uncertainty relation, which states that the uncertainties in position and momentum satisfy Δx Δp ≥ h/4π.

 In quantum mechanics, there are two statistical species of particles.
 Bosons have symmetric wave functions, such that any number can occupy the same quantum state simultaneously.
 By contrast, fermions have antisymmetric wave functions with a rigid exclusion principle, developed by and named for Wolfgang Pauli, that precludes a given state from being occupied by more than one fermion.
 Examples of bosons include photons, phonons, and helium-4 atoms.
 Examples of fermions include electrons, neutrons, and helium-3 atoms.
 London revived the Bose-Einstein theory to assert that a temperature is eventually reached at which some gas particles condense, not in the usual position space to form a solid, but in the quantum-mechanical space of velocities, thereby forming a superfluid.

 Shortly thereafter, Hungarian physicist Laszlo Tisza examined experimental results of disks oscillating in superfluid helium II (which, unlike capillary-flow tests, showed definite finite viscosity) and suggested that helium 4 be considered a mixture of two fluids, normal and superfluid, analogous to the two-conductor superconductivity model.
 Tisza also predicted, prior to later experimental confirmation, that heat impulses injected into superfluid helium II would travel through the liquid as phonons, rather than as ordinary acoustic pulses.
 London then demonstrated that superfluids do not carry entropy.
-In several modified forms—notably the BCS theory, proposed in 1957 by John Bardeen, Leon N Cooper, and John Robert Schrieffer—this two-fluid model of superfluidity became a basic framework for many experiments in low-temperature physics for decades afterward.
+Following this, László Tisza and Lev Landau developed the two-fluid model of superfluidity, which became a basic framework for many experiments in low-temperature physics for decades afterward.
+Separately, the BCS theory, proposed in 1957 by John Bardeen, Leon N Cooper, and John Robert Schrieffer, provided a similar microscopic two-fluid explanation for superconductivity.

 In the early 1940s, Soviet physicist Lev Landau developed a different approach to theoretical superfluidity.
 Landau described normal fluids via quantized phonons and rotons, representing local thermal equilibrium states.
 In developing specific hydrodynamic equations to describe superfluid motions, Landau concluded that, strictly speaking, superfluids are incapable of rotation.
 He further predicted what became known as the Landau critical velocity, which is a characteristic speed limit for objects moving through a superfluid.
 For speeds below the Landau critical velocity, the liquid retains its superfluid properties; above this velocity, it behaves in many respects like a normal fluid.
 Landau’s theory predicted other subsequently observed phenomena, such as the slower wave known as “second sound,” a temperature-entropy wave of constant pressure and density, in contrast to ordinary sound waves.
 Normal and superfluid components of a liquid oscillate in opposite antiphased relations, such that the fluid density remains basically constant.